the world that once spilled with amber flecks and the sky that used to drip with purple lava are finally, finally calm.

 i smile at the captain.

-the others didn't trust him.
+the others didn't trust him. they said we should mutiny and chart our own course.

 but i couldn't betray him.